RicGobs/FOFIDES/Code_MQTT_Python_Bridge/README.md

-# FOFISET Prototype - MQTT code
+# FOFIDES Prototype - MQTT code

 ## Introduction
 In this directory there is the code for the MQTT Bridge, this has to be executed in the device that you want to use as bridge for AWS. <br/>